Explore Lima's rich cultural history

 Built as a temple by the indigenous Lima civilization, this adobe pyramid has stood for more than 1,500 years.
 Tour the museum to see the ancient artifacts and mummies discovered at this archaeological site.

 Now home to the Peruvian Ministry of Foreign Affairs, this elaborately decorated Spanish-Baroque mansion was built in 1730.
-Be sure to take your camera for pictures of the beautifully carved wooden balcony.
+Be sure to bring your camera to take pictures of the beautifully carved wooden balcony.